Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level: Abstract

 \section{Abstract}

-We study the chirally symmetric continuum model (CS-CM) of the twisted bilayer graphene.
-The equation on a flat band could be interpreted as a Dirac equation on a torus in the external non-abelian magnetic field.
-We prove that the existence of the flat band implies that the wave-function has a zero and vice verse.
-We found a hidden solution in the CS-CM model that has a pole instead of a zero.
+We study zero energy states of the chirally symmetric continuum model (CS-CM) of the twisted bilayer graphene.
+The zero energy state obeys Dirac equation on a torus in the external non-abelian magnetic field.
+These zero energy states could form a flat band --- a band where the energy is constant across the Brillouin zone.
+We prove that the existence of the flat band implies that the wave-function of any state from the flat band has a zero and vice verse.
+We found a hidden flat band of unphysical states in the CS-CM model that has a pole instead of a zero.
 Our main result is that in the basis of the flat band and hidden wave functions the flat band could be interpreted as Landau level in the external magnetic field.
 From that interpretation we show the existence of extra flat bands in the magnetic field.

-{\it Introduction.} Twisted bilayer graphene (TBG) has recently drawn a lot of attention from the physics community due to its interesting properties and applications \cite{Cao2018a} - \cite{Wang2018}.
+{\it Introduction.} Twisted bilayer graphene (TBG) has recently drawn a lot of attention from the physics community due to its interesting properties and applications \cite{Cao2018a} - \cite{WolfLado}.
 One of the most prominent features is the recent discovery of correlated insulators and superconductivity, that are observed in a narrow range of twist angles near $\theta=1.05^\circ$ , which is usually referred to as the magic angle.
 At this angle the system develops a nearly flat band near charge neutrality.
-Recently the flat band was explained in a chiral model of TBG that neglects certain hoppings \cite{Grisha}.
-In this Letter we continue the exploration of the mathematical structures of the flat band and demonstrate the connection with the vector bundles over the Riemann surfaces of higher genus.
+Recently the flat band was explored analytically in a chiral model of TBG that neglects the hoppings within the same sublattices of different TBG sheets \cite{Grisha}.
+In this paper we continue the exploration of the mathematical structures of the flat band and demonstrate the connection with the vector bundles over the Riemann surfaces of higher genus that could provide some deeper understanding of the physics behind CS-CM model of twisted bilayer graphene.
+From physical standpoint this will allow us to study the behavior of flat bands in external magnetic field.